Pstar123-blip/Base/README.md

 After editing an env file, rerun `npm run docker:dev` to recreate affected containers; restarting an existing container does not reload its environment.
 Restart host-run processes after editing their environment.

-Production loads `api/.env` for PostgreSQL, the API and migrations.
+Production loads `api/.env` for the API and migrations.
+PostgreSQL initialization settings are defined directly in the `db.environment` section of `docker-compose.yml`.
 The client uses `serve` through its preview script to serve the compiled build on port 8080 with SPA fallback.
 VITE_ values remain build-time configuration; the static server does not load `client/.env` or proxy API requests.
 Route `/api` to the API through your deployment ingress.

 ## Commands